rafiq999wadi/Practice-git-and-git-hub/README.md

 GIT & GETHUB

 This is an outline of my procedures using git and github....
-Exolaination to follow.
+Explaination to follow.